 Red Hat OpenShift provides a consistent application development and management platform across an open hybrid cloud environment, and supports on-premises, virtual, and physical infrastructure, and private cloud, public cloud, and edge deployments.
-There are two ways to operate and use Red Hat OpenShift: self-managed OpenShift and fully managed OpenShift cloud services
+There are 2 ways to operate and use Red Hat OpenShift: self-managed OpenShift and fully managed OpenShift cloud services.

 Self-managed OpenShift allows you to install, operate, and manage Red Hat OpenShift environments with maximum control, flexibility, and customization, so you can operate your own environment starting with the infrastructure.
-Self-managed OpenShift is supported on-premises using physical servers, virtualization, and in a private cloud environment, as well as in supported public cloud environments.
+Self-managed OpenShift is supported on-premises—using physical servers, virtualization, and in a private cloud environment—and in supported public cloud environments.
 You control upgrades, manage the lower-level infrastructure, and maintain service-level agreements (SLA).